NUS–MOE Science Research Programme 2026: Application & Portfolio Guide

 SRP application windows and deliverables are often circulated via schools (not always listed as a single public timeline).
 Line up your evidence early, coordinate with your school’s SRP teacher-in-charge, and confirm the 2026 window, selection rules, and deliverables via the official briefings/circulars.

-Status: NUS SRP page and MOE high-ability programme pages checked 2025-12-15; confirm intake dates via your school's SRP coordinator.
+Status: NUS SRP and MOE programme pages checked 2026-01-26; confirm the current intake year’s application window and requirements via your school’s SRP coordinator and the official brief/circular.

 Quick links: IP Physics hub, Regeneron ISEF guide, Scholarships hub, H2 Physics notes hub